malramsay64/phd-thesis/03_Dynamics/introduction.md

 # Introduction

-The Stokes-Einstein-Debye models (@sec:???) are suitable for describing the dynamic properties of most liquids, however, there are instances in supercooled liquids, where the Stokes-Einstein-Debye relations
+The Stokes-Einstein-Debye models (@sec:introduction-to-dynamics) are suitable for describing the dynamic properties of most liquids, however, there are instances in supercooled liquids, where the Stokes-Einstein-Debye relations